DariaTolstokoraya/DSA-210-Project/README.md

 3) Physical distance from parents proves irrelevant to happiness or social bonds, challenging assumptions about geographic proximity's role in family relationships.

 # Feature Engineering
+To uncover deeper behavioral patterns, enrich my data set and improve cluster differentiation, I engineered two new variables that quantify modern social dynamics.
+These features were specifically designed to:

+1. Capture technology-mediated relationships in Swiss society
+2. Measure the tension between professional and personal life
+3. Serve as optimized inputs for machine learning algorithms

 ### 1. Digital Reliance Score

 #### What I Did: